 Calendly is a popular service that syncs with your Google Calendar and gives you the ability to set available hours so you don’t have to worry about constantly checking your phone or inbox to see if somebody needs you.
 It also eliminates the emailing or texting back and forth to see who is available and when.
 Instead, creating a Calendly enables people to schedule appointments with you based on your preset availability so teammates or tenants know exactly when you’re available to talk and you can adequately prepare yourself for the meeting.

-Invest in a landlord software / property management dashboard
+Invest in a landlord-tenant software / property management dashboard

 If you’re newly working from home, you may find it hard to keep track of an email here, a text there, a scribbled stick note there.
 Especially if you’re setting up partial payment plans with tenants, backlogging low-priority repair requests for later, or wanting to send out communications by unit or property and finding it difficult to collect emails/numbers and organize them accordingly.
 Then, you have to relay all this information to a teammate or partner.